-There are plenty of flea treatments available, but not all of them will be suitable for your cat.
+There are plenty of flea treatments for cats available, but not all of them will be suitable.
 Your vet will be familiar with your cat’s medical history, so ask them to recommend a treatment that’s right for them.

 Never use a treatment that’s not been recommended by your vet.
 At best it will be ineffective, at worst it might make your cat feel even worse.

-But it’s one thing to treat your cat for fleas.
+Flea treatments for your cat is very important.
 The bigger and arguably more important task is to rid your home of fleas.